jintaoguan/EPI-Java/chapter07/ProblemSet_07.md

 ###Problem 7.10
 Write a function that determines whether a sequence represented by a singly linked list L is a palindrome.
 Assume L can be changed and does not have to be restored it to its original state.

+###Problem 7.11 ---------TODO----------

+###Problem 7.12
+Implement a function which takes as input a pointer to the head of a postings list L, and returns a copy of the postings list.
+Your function should take O(n) time, where n is the length of the postings list and should use O(1) storage beyond that required for the n nodes in the copy.
+You can modify the original list, but must restore it to its initial state before returning.